beetroot-project/documentation/docs/manual.rst

 ### Template global options

 All options affect the way all targets defined in the `targets.cmake` get intepreted.
+Effectively treats targets as all-or-nothing.
+Does not affect anything if there is only one template/target define in the file.

-#### SINGLETON_TARGETS
+#### `SINGLETON_TARGETS`

 Option.
 By setting this option we declare that all targets defined in this file can only be defined in one go, all using the same set of target parameters and features.
 It also forces only one instance of each target and forces the user to declare the targets using `ENUM_TARGETS` rather than `ENUM_TEMPLATES`.

 If there is only one target defined in this file, the only impact of this option is to force use `ENUM_TARGETS` rather than `ENUM_TEMPLATES`.

+The most obvious place to use this option is in `targets.cmake` which describe external project.

-#### NO_TARGETS
+#### `NO_TARGETS`

-Option.
 By setting this option we declare that this file does not define any targets at all.
 Such "no targets" templates still are internally named by their template/target name for resolving the dependencies.
 The targets will never be built - in fact defining `generate_targets()` function is illegal with this option set, and user must define `apply_dependency_to_target(DEPENDEE_TARGET_NAME OUR_TARGET_NAME)` function instead, that applies whathever there is to apply to already existing dependee, (which will be guaranteed to be the actual target).

 Targets declared with `NO_TARGETS` cannot have their own dependency, because it is unknown how to force CMake to respect dependencies with something that is not a target.